Tourism is the one of the largest industries and economic instruments in the city.

 Visitors don’t use many city services that they help support, such as city schools.
-Visitors don’t send their children to our schools, yet in 2017, $15 million of tourism-related taxes went to our public school system.
+Visitors don’t send their children to our schools, yet in 2017 $5 million in tourism-related taxes went to our public school system.

 Companies love to hire employees from the travel industry thanks to the skillsets they learn: customer service, communication skills, teamwork and conflict resolution.
 While it is true that tourism does create hourly jobs, it also supports and sustains an overlooked corps of managers and other professionals that play an integral role.
 What are often overlooked are the management jobs that are a part of the tourism industry.
 We see registration desk staff and housekeepers, but don’t always notice the managers, supervisors, accountants and marketers that work in a hotel or resort.
 We see wait staff, bartenders and cooks but don’t notice the team of managers, chefs, accountants and supervisors that are needed to run a restaurant.

 Beyond the direct employment within businesses that serve visitors the impact of tourism spreads well beyond the traditional definition of tourism.
 Many industries exist to support businesses within the tourism industry: advertising agencies, accounting firms, distributors, furniture makers, textile manufacturers and more.
 To learn more, click here.

 Tourism promotion in Virginia Beach is actually funded by hotel taxes paid by visitors and a portion of discretionary restaurant taxes.
 The funding does not come from the General Fund, however, public funding of tourism promotion is quite common.
 In fact, most tourism destinations invest far more public funds in destination promotion than private funds, with many destination marketers receiving 70% or more of their funding from public funds.